TomH-22/Milestone-Project-3/README.md

 - Create and log into the account on Heroku.
 - Navigate to New -> Create New App in the top-right corner, and follow the steps accordingly, giving it a name and selecting Europe as region.
 - Once created, navigate to the "Settings" tab and add two KEY:VALUE pairs in the "Config Vars" section: These are CREDS and the content of the creds.json file, and PORT and 8000.
-- Following that, in the "Buildpacks" section, add the followign buildpacks in order: heroku/python and heroku/nodejs.
+- Following that, in the "Buildpacks" section, add the following buildpacks in order: heroku/python and heroku/nodejs.
 - Then head over to the "Deployment" tab, and under "Deployment Method" click on Github to connect same to Heroku.
 - Once logged in and connected, navigate down and either deploy automatically or manually.